Hey, friend.

 Preliminary: Mood.
 Brain.
 Weight loss?
 Weak.

-2025 Stanford: Changes biology, not panacea.
+2025 Stanford: Changes biology, not a panacea.

 Forbes: Effective for pigmentation, lines, and acne.

-Harvard: Safe, minimal sides.
+Harvard: Safe, minimal side effects.

 NIH trials: Anti-inflammatory via light.